bazelbuild/bazel/site/docs/skylark/config.md

 ### Defining Transitions in Starlark
 Transitions define configuration changes between rules.
-For example, a request like “compile my dependency for a different CPU than its parent” is handled by a transition.
+For example, a request like "compile my dependency for a different CPU than its parent" is handled by a transition.

 Formally, a transition is a function from an input configuration to one or more